 - Fictional Counterpart: Among others, we have the United States of Amerigo, Nippon, and the Barris Island boot camp.

-- Five-Token Band: The four main characters are from different ethnicities, Yumi being Japanese, Linda being white, Rita being Hispanic, and Donna being black.
+- Five-Token Band: The four main characters are from different races and ethnicities that makes up for the majority of American demographic compositions, Yumi being Japanese turned American citizen, making her an Asian American, Linda being White American, Rita being Hispanic American, and Donna being African American.

 - Gag Boobs: Let's just say Yumi finds her motivation thanks to Linda's help during the PT test.